Latest guide to employee Right to Work Checks for UK employers

 Where someone is employed on or before 5 April 2022 and checks were made at the time using a physical document, employers will not need to do retrospective checks, although follow-up checks will still be required where someone has limited permission to stay in the UK.

-What are the key changes to right to work checks for British and Irish citizens commencing on April 6 2022?
+What are the correct right to work checks for British and Irish citizens now?

 For British and Irish citizens – those unable to be checked on the free UKVI online portal, there will be a range of certified identity service providers (IDSPs) which will use Identification Document Validation Technology (IDVT) to conduct right to work checks and right to rent checks online too.